Last Updated: 04/05/2026

 Coloration: White, Cream, and/or Brown

-Lore: Almost nothing is known about the Caphex people aside from the fact that they allied themselves with the Resistance at some point during their war with the First Order.
+Lore: Almost nothing is known about the Caphex people aside from the fact that they allied themselves with the Resistance at some point during their war with the First Order after a period of hesitancy.
 Similarly to the Rebellion’s Bothans, the Caphex acted as the primary spy force for the Resistance, proving to be very silent, crafty, and intelligent.
-Apparently they were also a somewhat common sight in the galaxy during the High Republic era, and at least one Force Sensitive Caphex had been brought into the Inquisitorious program during the early days of the Empire, though their fate seemed bleak.
+Apparently they were also a somewhat common sight in the galaxy during the High Republic era, and at least one Force Sensitive Caphex, the former Jedi Dante, had been brought into the Inquisitorious program during the early days of the Galactic Empire, though his fate was unfavorable.
+It also seems they hailed from the planet Caphexdis, though the link has technically never been made despite the obviousness of the names, with said world yet-to-be-explored OOU, only established to be found within a System of the same name housed within the Homon Sector, which itself in the Mid Rim’s “New Territories” region seemingly by the end of the High Republic.

 Continuity: Caphex were released alongside the Canon film Star Wars Episode IX: The Rise of Skywalker, relegating them to the current Star Wars continuity.

 Unexplored: The Caphex hold a very unique spot in the era of the Resistance, being closely associated with General Leia Organa herself.
-There is so much that can be explored with how they allied themselves with the Resistance, why they were hesitant at the beginning, and or their reactions to the victory on Exegol.
-There are many spy short stories that could be told about the Resistance Caphex.
-And it would be interesting to explore what they were doing both during the Clone Wars and Galactic Civil War, as well as expanding upon what we’ve seen of them in the High Republic.
-Still, before all of that, you simply need to establish a baseline history, culture, world, and society.
-After that, you’re free to take them wherever your imagination can reach.
+There is so much that can be explored with how they allied themselves with the Resistance, why they were hesitant at the beginning, and even their reactions to the galaxy’s victory at Exegol and the aftermath.
+There are many espionage-based stories that could be told about the Resistance’s Caphex.
+And it would be interesting to explore what they were doing both during the various other eras of the galaxy.
+We still need to know about their past and history, how they came to be who they are, and similar bits of lore

 Additional Notes: I find the Caphex and incredibly underrated species, with a simple but eye-catching alien design.
 In fact, discovering them for the first time was one of the reasons I dedicated myself to writing species articles in the first place, which eventually led to the creation of this site!
 Now if only they would get some more fleshed out lore to solidify them among some of the Sequel era’s finest!
 (Worth noting that since publishing, they have made more appearances, including an animated debut within the “Tales of the Empire” limited series, so that’s fun!)